home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 If last_reset is not set, the sensor's value when it was first added is used as the zero-point when calculating `sum` statistics.

+To put it in another way: the logic when updating the statistics is to update the sum column with the difference between the current state and the previous state unless `last_reset` has been changed, in which case don't add anything.

 Example of state class `total` without last_reset:

 | t                      | state  | sum    | sum_increase | sum_decrease |